 1. New Jersey law requires you to have health insurance.

 The federal tax penalty for going without health insurance ended in 2019, but a handful of states, including New Jersey, have enacted laws to replace it.
 The requirement, called the "state shared responsibility tax," says that New Jersey residents must have health insurance that meets the requirements of the Affordable Care Act or face a state tax penalty.
-(For more information about penalty amounts, see the website of the New Jersey Treasury.
-You can find the law itself in the New Jersey Health Insurance Market Preservation Act of 2018.)
+(For more information about how the penalty works, including penalty amounts, see the website of the New Jersey Treasury.)

 To find out whether you qualify for an exemption to the health insurance requirement, see Do I Have to Get Health Insurance in New Jersey?

-To learn more about enrollment, see How Do I Sign Up for Obamacare in New Jersey?
+To learn more about enrollment, see How To Sign Up for Obamacare in New Jersey.